NHSDigital/hello-world-auth-examples/csharp/README.md

 export CLIENT_ID=<application client id>
 export KID=<KID value associated with jwks>

-export ENDPOINT=<The /hello/application endpoint which for demonstrating application restriced APIs>
+export ENDPOINT=<The /hello/application endpoint which for demonstrating application restricted APIs>
 ```
 There is a sample environment file that you can use to populate environment variables.
 Rename `env.sample` to `.env` and modify it accordingly.
 Source it by running `source .env`.
 You can execute the
 application by running `dotnet run`.
 Alternatively, you can use the provided Makefile.
 Make sure `.env` exists and then run `make run`.